revoltchat/awesome-revolt/contributing.md

 ## Adding a new Item

 - Try to fit your item into an existing section.
-[Open a suggestion](https://github.com/insert/awesome-revolt/issues/new) to start as discussion about any new sections.
+[Open a suggestion](https://github.com/insert/awesome-revolt/issues/new) to start a discussion about adding a new section.
 - Add a new item to the bottom of the list in a section.
 - If a duplicate item exists, discuss why the new item should replace it.
 - Check your spelling & grammar.